8 Tips to setup and start your New Windows 10 Laptop in right way

 - Now click on Check for updates button,

-- Let windows download and install latest updates if available,
+- Let Windows download and install the latest updates if available,

 Ensure that everything is running in the Windows Defender Security Center, and then install some anti-virus software.
 Here best free antivirus for Windows 10.

 Find Your Product Key

 If your laptop came with Windows pre-installed, your product key is likely tied to the motherboard.
 In this case, it is extremely rare that you’d actually lose it.
 Every time you do a fresh Windows install, it will automatically detect the product key.
 That said, it’s always better to be safe than sorry.
 Use an app called ProduKey to find your Windows product key.
 Copy it to a simple text file and back it up someplace.
 If your laptop came with the Office Suite, you can use this same app to find your license and back that up as well.

 Laptop manufacturers are paid to install software from third parties, no matter how useful it is.
 This ‘pre-installed software’ (to use a polite term) can include anything from free trials of anti-malware applications to web browser toolbars that serve no useful purpose.